averyrop/AIM-Datathon/README.md

 3. Medications (ibuprofen, antacids)
 4. Misc (e.g. age diagnosed, lithocode, workout, income)

-While this is a very broad approximation, there were around 230 features deemed important, so I can't summarize them all here.
-Again, the google collab can be referenced, and the important features can be seen in the feature importance section
+While this is a very broad approximation, there were around 230 features deemed important, so I can't summarize them all here, but the google colab can be referenced for a more thorough viewing.

 #### Conclusion